PerryFAU/Expresson_Noise/README.md

-The code packages consist of a set of scripts (Code_Plots_Final_Combined_Environment.txt) that builds out the environment, processes the datasets and builds necessary objects for use by the scripts (Code_Plots_Final_Combined.txt, Code_Plots_Supplemental.txt) to process the datasets and build the plots.
+The code packages consist of a set of scripts (Code_Plots_Final_Combined_Environment.txt) that build out the environment, process the datasets, and builds necessary objects for use by the scripts (Code_Plots_Final_Combined.txt, Code_Plots_Supplemental.txt) to process the datasets and build the plots.

 The data sets consist of the following three (3) files:

 The code packages are identified below and organized in four (4) categories defining the processing order in R.  The data files must be loaded into the R environment first followed by running the file to generate the environment.
 Afterward, the files that create the base or supplemental figures can be run in either order.
-Notes are provided below to explain each file and also provide specific technical details for successful execution.
+I've included notes below to explain each file and also provide specific technical details for successful execution.

 1. Data files
    511145.protein.physical.links.detailed.v12.0.txt